maxmekiska/Drill-Dungeon-Game/website/docs/maintenance-guide.md

 Automated dungeon generation is more of an open ended addition, and can be implemented in several ways.
 In theory, the only thing requires is some way to alter the map layer matrix to add some floor and dungeon wall tiles, represented by characters 'F' and 'W' respectively.

 Two methods were attempted for this iteration of the game, but were both shelved due to balancing difficulties.
 These can be re-added by the maintainer and improved if they so wish.
-The first method used the same basic principle of the generate_coal() and generate_gold() methods, instead adding floor blocks.
+The first method used the same basic principle of the generate\_coal() and generate\_gold() methods, instead adding floor blocks.
 Then, the map layer matrix should then be iterated over, adding wall blocks to any blocks adjacent to floors which are not also floor tiles.

 The other method which was attempted was constructing new dungeons from several prefabricated rooms.
 This is similar to the prefabricated method, but more open ended.

+## Extending the Entity class
+The entity class may be extended to include extra features such as animations.
+There are 2 main default animations you can add to the entity which are the idle animations and moving animations.
+The idle animation loop when the character is not moving while the moving animations loop when character is in motion.
+To add any of these include a list of the images to loop through in the subclass initialisation.
+This list should then be passed when initialising the parent class Entity.
+The idle images should be passed as idle\_textures and the moving images should be passed as moving\_textures.
+Lastly a time value would also need to be passed to the Entity initialisation as \time\_between\_animation\_texture\_updates.
+This determines the time it takes before switching the pictures.

+More animations may be added but this would require overriding the update\_animation method.
+To implement them, add the list with images as before but instead of calling it with the parent initialisation create an attribute for the textures.
+The images can be loaded into the texture list using load\_mirrored\_textures, which loads all images into the created attribute.
+The load\_mirrored\_textures needs to be imported from DrillDungeonGame/utility.py.
+The update\_animation method can then be adjusted to change the animations based on the certain conditions for the animation being added.

+An Entity can have multiple children including a Turret object used by most enemies and the drill.
+The Entity class has a children attribute which is a list to store all ChildEntity's.

+To add specific functionality to the class the update method can be overridden.
+When this is done ensure to call the parents update method.
+In this update specific functions such as checking line of sight, aiming, firing can be added.

+The Enemy class is a subset of the Entity class.
+It adds functionality to the Entity class such as, a health bar displayed under the character, sounds for when they attack or are attacked, and initialised variables to be used for bot implementation such as '\_has\_line\_of\_sight\_with\_drill'.

+To create an enemy in the game a subclass of the Enemy class should be made instead of the Entity.
+The subclass can then also inherit the mix-ins DiggingMixin and PathFindingMixin.
+The PathFindingMixin is necessary in eneabling them to find a route to the drill and the DiggingMixin enables them to remove dirt blocks in their way.
+To enable this the update function needs to be overridden to include code that checks if enemy has a line of sight with the drill and also code to follow, aim and fire at the drill.

 ## Adding Additional Explosion Effects